 11. Celestial Seasonings Tea Factory

 This was the biggest surprise of the trip.
 I heard about the free tastings and tours, but since I’m not much of a tea drinker, I never thought to stop in.
 This time we did and I’m so glad!
-As soon as you enter the property and drive toward the tea factory, you can start to smell the tea.
+As soon as you enter the property and drive toward the Celestial Seasonings Tea factory, you can start to smell the tea.
 First, we went into the tasting room and they had at least eight flavors, both hot and cold, available for tasting.
 I even discovered a flavor that I loved and bought some in the gift shop on the way out.

+Are you old enough to remember the Mork & Mindy TV show?
 In addition to the free things to do in Boulder that I mentioned here, you can also take a ride to 1619 Pine Street to see the house that was used for the exterior shots of Mork and Mindy’s house in the ’70s TV show of the same name.
 Whatever you’re in the mood for, there is always something to do in Boulder that won’t break the bank.